jaabmar/private-pgd/README.md

 ### Step-by-Step Tutorial

-For a detailed, step-by-step understanding of how PrivPGD works, refer to the `Tutorial.ipynb` notebook in the `examples` folder.
-This Jupyter notebook includes comprehensive explanations and visualizations, walking you through the entire process of using PrivPGD for differentially private data synthesis.
+For a detailed, step-by-step understanding of PrivPGD, refer to the [Tutorial](examples/Tutorial.ipynb) Jupyter notebook.
+This notebook includes comprehensive explanations and visualizations, walking you through the entire process of using PrivPGD for differentially private data synthesis.

 ## Contributing